Krokodyl/battle-royal/README.md

 # Battle Royal

-Free assets for the board game [Battle Royal](https://boardgamegeek.com/boardgame/32061/battle-royal).
+Free assets for the board game [Battle Royal](https://boardgamegeek.com/boardgame/32061/battle-royal). <br/>
-Includes rules, cards as png, pdf or psd.
+Includes rules, cards as png, pdf or psd.<br/>
+Feel free to download, modify and use any of these files as you please.

 Photoshop files:<br/>
 [rules.psd](/rules.psd)<br/>